 Talk to your Veterinary Surgeon

 Your Veterinary Surgeon has done their part by performing the surgery and they will also explain your post-surgery care and often give you discharge papers and printed instructions on your dog’s post-surgery care.
-There are no standard post-surgery specifics as these will always vary due to the type of surgery being done and you’re your dog’s age and condition.
-It’s important you talk to your vet and that you understand the instructions that you have been given.
-As this can be an emotional time it is a good idea to write down your questions and take notes on what you need such as bandages, stitches or medications to administer.
+There are no standard post-surgery specifics as these will always vary due to the type of surgery being done and your dog’s age and condition.
+It is important you talk to your vet and that you understand the instructions that you have been given.
+This can be an emotional time and it is a good idea to write down your questions and take notes on what you need such as bandages or medications to administer.
 This will avoid any confusion and ensure you don’t forget anything.

 Be diligent about your dog’s post-surgery care.

 It is imperative that you follow the instructions from your Vet and if they tell you that your pooch requires restricted rest and needs to be on a controlled lead, they mean it!
 The reason is that your dog’s body needs to heal properly, and additional movement can increase the risk of injury and result in another surgery or other complications.

 Post-op check-ups at the Vet clinic are very important after surgery as the Vet will make sure healing and recovery is going as planned.
 Don’t put off or miss any of these check-ups.

 Keeping your dog confined after surgery is common as it assists in the healing process.
 Your vet may request you to crate your dog and keep them leashed when taking them to the toilet.